edgedb/edgedb/docs/guides/deployment/azure_flexibleserver.rst

    If you get an error saying ``"Specified server name is already used.""`` change the value of ``PG_SERVER_NAME`` and rerun the command.

-Allow other Azure services access to the postgres instance.
+Allow other Azure services access to the Postgres instance.

 .. code-block:: bash